kalppi/md-table-generator/README.md

 # Markdown table generator

-Generates a table in markdown syntax, and sums a column.
+Generates a file with a table in markdown syntax, and sums a column.
 Useful when you are required for example to keep track of your hours, but you are too lazy to count them yourself.

 ### Install